rbastic/webdav/README.md

-See rbastic/pocketdav for dependency management.
+See rbastic/pocketdav for an example of embedding this package.

+rbastic/webdav only supports a few methods: GET, HEAD, PUT, and DELETE.

 This is a fork of gogits/webdav.
-Please see PocketDAV unless you are interested in helping improve this repository.

-I'm not interested in the following: RFC compliance, passing litmus tests, et cetera.
-Before you spit in my face, I assure you, I have the best of intentions.
-Don't we all?

-[TODO: maybe I should patch this README up before I commit.]

-notes from gogits:

-# webdav
+However, I threw out basically everything because I don't need those other features.

+The package is now less than 500 lines of code, now passes golint (some better documentation needs to happen, as expected), uses 'glog',and basically all XML-related WebDAV extensions are gone, et cetera.